lordfeck/burnsrv_ts/README.md

 Any libraries that aren't authored by the maintainer.
 These however are necessary to build some of the source.
 Currently empty.

-## util/
-Util contains all utility scripts that will assist us with running experiments and any other future needs of this project.

-### util/burnsrv_setup
-Scripts that will assist setting up an NGINX streaming server. **See Readme there for details.**
-Also contains scripts to conduct the streaming and HTML sources.

-**Requirements**
-Requires the BASH shell, nginx, ffmpeg and libnginx-mod-rtmp to run.

-### util/testcfg

-Note: Currently being rewritten.

-## [abandoned] mathlib/
-An experimental maths library written in pure C. I planned to use it with functfun, but it wasn't necessary as C had its own built-in maths functions.
-However it wasn't a waste of time as it provided an opportunity to refresh my programming skills.